Longwinter93/GitHub_Actions_Project/README.md

 <br> downloading dependencies - reusable workflow - custom.
 Passing artifcat between jobs
 <br>look at tutorial what next I learn and I intend to use + using Docker?
 <br>Deployment? running for example test script and if it fails it does not work and create artifacts with results??
-<br>Using linter and autoformatter for Python/SQL - additional information in sourcelinterautoformater!
+<br>Using linter and autoformatter for Python/SQL - additional information in txt files